 Even so, there is gradual growth in the eSIM market.
 More and more carriers are supporting the technology around the globe, and not just in Western markets.
-Unfortunately, device support remains limited to expensive flagships like the Samsung Galaxy S10, Apple iPhone 11, and Google Pixel 3.
+Unfortunately, device support remains limited to expensive flagships like the Apple iPhone 11 and Google Pixel 3.
 However, IoT devices, SIM-enabled laptops, and automotive market growth are expected to drive broader adoption of integrated SIM technologies in the coming years.

 eSIM and iSIM technologies remain a longer-term proposition and have a crucial role to play as more devices are connected to the internet.
 Data plans spanning multiple eSIM and iSIM devices, a so-called “Internet ID”, will be needed to managed various internet-connected devices, from your PC to your car.
 Carriers are gradually getting on board with eSIM and there are some bigger changes heading our way in the next five years.
 The implementation just has to catch up with the technology.